microsoft/vivainsights_ingressupload/README.md

 # Descriptive-Data-Uploading-App

 Follow these steps to set up your console application:
 1. First, clone the app.
-To do this, open command prompt and enter: ```https://github.com/microsoft/vivainsights_ingressupload.git```.
+To do this, open command prompt and enter: ```git clone https://github.com/microsoft/vivainsights_ingressupload.git```.
 2. If Visual Studio was open, close it.
 Open/re-open Visual Studio as ***admin***.
 3. On the right, click 'Open a local folder'.
 Choose the cloned folder.
 Note that the cloned folder will reside in whichever directory you ran the ```git clone``` command from.
 4. On the right, in the 'Solution Explorer' tab, double-click the .sln file.